 Looking around at the space just outside your vehicle will tell you what you need to know to handle the situation.
-In any traffic situation — and particularly in parking lots — things are changing constantly.
-Keeping your eyes moving and watching for what is happening in front, beside and around you can give you the time to react if there’s a problem, and can keep your vehicle crash-free.
+In any traffic situation — and particularly in parking lots — things are constantly changing.
+Keeping your eyes moving and watching for what is happening in front, beside, and around you can give you the time to react if there’s a problem and can keep your vehicle crash-free.

 No. 4: Leave Yourself an Out®

 In any traffic environment, space is one of your best allies.
 Leaving yourself plenty of space to maneuver minimizes the risk of a collision.
 Look for a parking space that gives you the most space from other vehicles and will allow you to get in and out of the space easily — preferably without backing up.

 No. 5: Make Sure They See You®

 In today’s distracted society, this has become a bigger challenge — but that’s also why it is more important.
 Look for people and cars who aren’t looking for you; they may be walking or driving behind your vehicle and not paying attention as you are pulling out or backing out.
 Use mirrors and backup cameras to help see what’s behind you, and give a friendly honk of the horn if you realize that they aren’t paying attention.